The Best Video Camera for YouTube & Vlogging

 Autofocus: Keep It Sharp

 Modern cameras have impressive autofocus systems that can track subjects accurately like magic!
-Vlogs and interviews where you need continuous AF over face detection and eye-tracking features would be ideal.
+Vlogs and interviews that require continuous AF over face detection and eye-tracking features would be ideal.

 Image Stabilisation: Steady as She Goes